ChrisPortman/pydhcp/README.md

 Note that these names for the custom fields are the internal names.
 You may use whatever labels/descriptions for the fields suit your fancy.

-To make an IP address available for dynamic assignment, create the prefix, and IP addresses and tag the IP addresses `DHCP`.
+To make an IP address available for dynamic assignment, create the prefix, and IP addresses and set the status of the IP address to `DHCP`.

 #### Supporting Automated Deployment (PXE Booting)